Tornadoes of 2024: April 30 – May 4 (United States)

 A poorly constructed home destroyed at low-end EF3 intensity in Westmoreland, Kansas.

 3D NEXRAD velocity scans showing the tornadogenesis of an EF1 tornado near Hollister, Oklahoma.

 On April 30, the Storm Prediction Center issued an Enhanced risk for severe weather in the states of Kansas, Missouri, and Nebraska, including a 5% risk for tornadoes.
 During the mid-afternoon, a low-precipitation supercell spawned an intense, multiple-vortex tornado that struck Westmoreland, Kansas, causing extensive damage to homes and businesses.
 Two poorly constructed frame homes were destroyed, and as a result, a low-end EF3 rating was applied, with wind speeds estimated at 140 mph.
 One fatality occurred in a destroyed mobile home as well.
-A photogenic tornado struck south of Vermillion, Kansas, heavily damaging one home at high-end EF1 intensity.
+A tornado struck south of Vermillion, Kansas, heavily damaging one home at high-end EF1 intensity.
 In the early evening, a high-end EF1 tornado directly struck New Cordell, Oklahoma, damaging numerous homes and businesses.
 Later in the evening, a powerful supercell displayed an intense tornado vortex signature east of Hollister, Oklahoma.
 Given this tornado occurred in a rural area, the lack of damage indicators for it to hit led to a high-end EF1 rating.
 The tornado is believed to have been much more powerful than EF1 intensity, and has been described as "one of the most powerful tornadoes ever to occur" by Oklahoma Country station KLAW, as well as certain meteorologists and storm chasers.
 The same supercell spawned an anticyclonic EF1 tornado southeast of Loveland, which was also believed to be more powerful than EF1 intensity in contrast to most anti-cyclonic tornadoes, which are typically much weaker.
 An analysis of the Hollister and Loveland tornadoes by forecaster Trey Greenwood indicated that the Hollister tornado could have likely produced damage up to EF3 intensity, but stated that it was unlikely to have been a violent (EF4+) tornado, whereas the Loveland satellite tornado may have approached the intensity of the parent Hollister tornado and likely produced wind speeds in the range of 95–140 mph while exhibiting a reversed hook echo.